secretgraph/secretgraph/README.md

 # TODO later

+-   config: create a virtual global merge of all configs to get every token
+-   allow alternate cryptoalgorithms instead of aesgcm for tags (except ChaCha20Poly1305 and AESSIV no good alternatives, and both aren't supported in browser)
 -   decide on name: system or @system
     -   shall both exist and @system is public?
 -   cleanup user